a-hurst/pysdl2-dll/README.md

 ### Linux Requirements

-There are currently two versions the Linux wheels: one based on the `manylinux2014` standard (for 32-bit and 64-bit x86), and another based on the `manylinux_2_24` standard (for 64-bit x86 only).
+There are currently two versions the Linux wheels: "legacy" wheels based on the `manylinux2014` standard (for 32-bit and 64-bit x86), and "modern" wheels based on the `manylinux_2_24` standard (for 64-bit x86 only).
 The `manylinux_2_24` SDL2 binaries require a more recent version of Linux, but offer dynamic support for more features such as Wayland windowing, sndio and JACK audio, and OpenGL ES v1 rendering.

 You must have pip 19.3 or newer to install the `manylinux_2014` wheels, and pip 20.3 or newer to install the `manylinux_2_24` wheels.
 Distributions that use musl C instead of glibc (e.g. Alpine Linux) are not supported.